John Thornton Augustine Washington: Early life and family

 John Thornton Augustine Washington was born on May 20, 1783, at Berry's Hill plantation near Charles Town, Virginia (now West Virginia).
 He was the eldest son of Thornton Augustine Washington (1760–1787) and his first wife Mildred Berry Washington (1760–1785).
 Washington had one younger brother, Thomas Berry Washington, from his father's marriage to Mildred Berry Washington.
 His mother died in 1785 and Washington's father married Frances Townsend Washington around 1786.
 From this marriage, Washington had a younger half-brother, Samuel Washington.
 Through his father, Washington was a grandson of Samuel Washington (1734–1781), and a grandnephew of Charles Washington (1738–1799) and United States President George Washington (1732–1799).

-Orphaned as a child (his father died in 1787), his maternal uncle Lawrence Berry, as guardian, raised J.T.A.
-Washington at his Berry Plain plantation, and arranged for his education at Bowling Green Academy.
-Washington remained at Berry Plain until he was of a "sufficient age" to take control of Berry's Hill plantation, which he inherited from his father.
+Orphaned as a child (his father died in 1787), J. T. A. Washington was raised by his guardian and maternal uncle Lawrence Berry at his Berry Plain plantation.
+Washington was educated at Bowling Green Academy.
+He remained at Berry Plain until he was of a "sufficient age" to take control of Berry's Hill plantation, which he inherited from his father.